-There were three major announcements regarding Walgreens' plans to purchase Rite Aid stores.
-The first announcement made in 2015 was that Walgreens would buy the entire Rite Aid company, which resulted in the increase in the stock price of both companies.
-The next two announcements on Walgreens' offer to buy fewer Rite Aid stores resulted in considerable decrease in Rite aid's stock price, but Walgreens' stock price changed very little.
+The acquisition of Rite Aid drug stores by Walgreens extended over two years.
+During this period, there were three major announcements regarding Walgreens' plans to purchase Rite Aid stores.
+The first announcement (made in 2015) was that Walgreens would buy the entire Rite Aid company.
+The announcement resulted in an increase in the stock price of both companies.
+The next two announcements on Walgreens' offer to buy fewer Rite Aid stores resulted in considerable decrease in Rite Aid's stock price, but Walgreens' stock price changed very little.
 Stock price reactions to announcements indicate investors' perception of future performance of the companies.
 In this case, the steep drop in price of Rite Aid could have portended its future performance.
-The absence of change in the stock price of Walgreens' stock must have also reflected investors' expectation that there may not be significant change in performance of Walgreens.
-Using financial statements, we examine the performance of Rite Aid and Walgreens before and after Rite Aid sold its stores to Walgreens in 2017.
+The absence of change in the stock price of Walgreens' stock must have also reflected investors' expectation that there may not be significant change in Walgreens' future performance.
+The focus of the study is to examine the performance of Walgreens and Rite Aid after Walgreens acquired almost half of Rite Aid stores in 2017.
+Several stores sold by Rite Aid to Walgreens were located close to Walgreens stores.
+Walgreens closed many of the Rite Aid stores it acquired.
+Using financial statements, we compare the performance of Rite Aid and Walgreens stores before and after the acquisition.